elisa-aleman/EntropyBasedSVM/README.md

 * __Entropy:__ I use scikit and gensim to calculate the entropy of words in positive and negative documents, so that I can then compare both entropies of the word and know the words that are probabilistically evenly distributed in one category but not in the other, which aids in classification.

+* __ModelMethods:__ Not only to use SVM, but when I wish to use other machine learning methodologies.

-* __Model_Metrics:__ I use scikit-learn to write my own K-folds method that returns F1, Accuracy, Precision and Recall.
+* __ModelMetrics:__ I use scikit-learn to write my own K-folds method that returns F1, Accuracy, Precision and Recall.
 Included methods usually only return Accuracy or F1.

 * __Posi-Nega-Neutra_Tagged-Sentence-Parsing:__ When creating my training data, I xml tagged the text with <positive>, <negative> and <neutral> tags.
 This method helps me parse that to a python list.